NET WORTH: $5.6 billion

-SOURCE of WEALTH: Director, Writer, and Producer.
-Founder of Lucasfilms and Industrial Light and Magic.
+SOURCE: Director, Writer, Producer, Founder of Lucasfilms and Industrial Light & Magic.

 FUNDING AREAS: Education, Arts & Culture

-BACKGROUND: Lucas was born in Modesto, CA, and took an early interest in film.
-After attending junior college, he enroll in USC’s film school, where he also later did graduate.
-He cofounded the production company American Zoetrope with Francis Ford Coppola, and though his first feature film was not a success, he created his own company, Lucasfilm, and went on to write, produce and direct American Graffiti, and, of course, Star Wars.
-He also established the effects company Industrial Light and Magic during the process of creating Star Wars, and later went on to produce the Indiana Jones franchise and many other films.
+BACKGROUND: Born in Modesto, California, George Lucas was interested in film from an early age.
+He graduated from the USC Film School, and later co-founded the production company, American Zoetrope, with Francis Ford Coppola.
+He also established his own company, Lucasfilm, and went on to write, produce and direct American Graffiti, and, of course, Star Wars.
+In addition, Lucas established the effects company Industrial Light & Magic, and produced the Indiana Jones franchise among many other films.

-LOOKING FORWARD: When Lucas sold Lucasfilm to Disney for just over $4 billion in 2012, his spokesperson said he planned to put the majority of the proceeds toward his philanthropic endeavors.
-While a lot of people were expecting a major influx of cash into his educational foundation, allowing it to quickly ramp up its grantmaking, we haven’t seen that happen, at least not yet.
-Instead, Lucas has chosen to focus on creating his museum, where he is poised to spend at least $1 billion.
-Now that the museum plans are all but finalized, we can expect him to circle back to his first passion.
-It’s possible he’ll become involved in other arenas as well.
-Lucas is diabetic, so health and nutrition related causes are another possibility.
+LOOKING FORWARD: When Lucas sold Lucasfilm to Disney for just over $4 billion in 2012, his spokesperson said he planned to put the majority of the proceeds toward philanthropic endeavors.
+Since then, Lucas has focused on creating his museum, where he is poised to spend at least $1 billion.
+Now that the museum plans are all but finalized, we can expect him to circle back to education and other initiatives in order to make good on the couple’s Giving Pledge.

 George Lucas Family Foundation